GG323/esbuild-with-global-variables/README.md

 I did not have tome to deploy this solution to npm so sorry the deploy prrocess is janky and requres package to be built and deplyed offline/outside node_modules.

+I have highjacked `format: 'cjs'` setting to enable the public global-variables option.

 ## choco:

 Run `choco install make`